galaxyproject/training-material/topics/microbiome/tutorials/metatranscriptomics/content.md

     > 3. How many gene families have been identified?
     >
     > > <solution-title></solution-title>
     > > 1.
 The most abundant family is the first one in the family: UniRef90_A3DCI4.
-We can use the tool {% tool [Rename features of a HUMAnN generated table](toolshed.g2.bx.psu.edu/repos/iuc/humann_rename_table/humann_rename_table/3.7+galaxy0) %} to add extra information about the gene family.
+We can use the tool {% tool [Rename features of a HUMAnN generated table](toolshed.g2.bx.psu.edu/repos/iuc/humann_rename_table/humann_rename_table/3.9+galaxy0) %} to add extra information about the gene family.
     > >      - *"Type of feature renaming"*: `Advanced feature renaming`
     > >      - *"Features to be renamed"*: `Mapping (full) between UniRef90 ids and names`
     > >
     > > 2.
-Unfortunaly the most abundant family cannot be mapped (common for many UniRef90/50 families).
-It can be found however using [UniRef90 gene families](https://www.uniprot.org/help/uniref) directly.
-The (2Fe-2S) ferredoxin domain-containing protein seems to be produced mostly by *Hungateiclostridium thermocellum*.
+This family is mapped to *Hungateiclostridium thermocellum*, which is consistent with information from [UniRef90 gene families](https://www.uniprot.org/help/uniref): the (2Fe-2S) ferredoxin domain-containing protein seems to be produced mostly by *Hungateiclostridium thermocellum*.
     > > 3.
-There is 6,392 lines in gene family file.
+There is 6,401 lines in gene family file.
 But some of the gene families have multiple lines when the involved species are known.
     > >
-    > >      To know the number of gene families, we need to remove all lines with the species information, i.e. lines with `|` in them using the tool {% tool [Split a HUMAnN table](toolshed.g2.bx.psu.edu/repos/iuc/humann_split_stratified_table/humann_split_stratified_table/3.7+galaxy0) %}
+    > >      To know the number of gene families, we need to remove all lines with the species information, i.e. lines with `|` in them using the tool {% tool [Split a HUMAnN table](toolshed.g2.bx.psu.edu/repos/iuc/humann_split_stratified_table/humann_split_stratified_table/3.9+galaxy0) %}
     > >
     > >      The tool generates 2 output file:
     > >      - a stratified table with all lines with `|` in them
     > >      - a unstratied table with all lines without `|` in them
     > >
-    > >      In the unstratified table, there are 3,184 lines, so 3,183 gene families.
+    > >      In the unstratified table, there are 3,189 lines, so 3,188 gene families.
     > {: .solution }
     {: .question}

 2. A tabular file with the **pathways and their abundance**:

     ```
     # Pathway 	humann_Abundance
-    UNMAPPED	21383.0328532606
+    UNMAPPED 	8327.1254237651
-    UNINTEGRATED	123278.2617863865
+    UNINTEGRATED 	48674.2486093581
-    UNINTEGRATED|g__Hungateiclostridium.s__Hungateiclostridium_thermocellum	114029.8324087679
+    UNINTEGRATED|g__Hungateiclostridium.s__Hungateiclostridium_thermocellum 	29349.2544670158
-    UNINTEGRATED|unclassified	6301.1699240597
+    UNINTEGRATED|unclassified 	3154.6737904970
-    UNINTEGRATED|g__Coprothermobacter.s__Coprothermobacter_proteolyticus	5407.2826151090
-    PWY-6609: adenine and adenosine salvage III	285.7955913866
+    PWY-6609: adenine and adenosine salvage III 	274.2550568127
     PWY-6609: adenine and adenosine salvage III|g__Hungateiclostridium.s__Hungateiclostridium_thermocellum 	66.3688569288
+    PWY-6609: adenine and adenosine salvage III|unclassified 	8.0057395198
-    PWY-1042: glycolysis IV	194.7465938041
+    PWY-1042: glycolysis IV 	194.2215953218
     ```

     This file shows each pathway and their abundance.
 Here, we used  the [MetaCyc Metabolic Pathway Database](https://metacyc.org/), a curated database of experimentally elucidated metabolic pathways from all domains of life.